 Expert Circle "Swimming Pool" at 4th meeting in Sweden in March 2019

-Based on the experiences which the pool experts have been exchanging throughout their meetings they compiled the brochure “IAKS Future Trends for Pools”.
-The future trends identified range from topics such as inclusivity, places for socialising, competing demands on public finances and digital transformation, and many more.
+Based on the exchange of knowledge throughout their meetings, the pool experts have compiled the “IAKS Future Trends for Pools”.
+The future trends outline important developments for professionals and non-professionals such as inclusivity, places for socialising, competing demands on public finances and digital transformation, and many more.

 The experts meet once or twice a year to discuss country-specific aspects from technical issues to visitor behaviour.
 How are pool projects successfully implemented?
 How can targets be achieved across the entire pool lifecycle?

 The Sports Hall Expert Circle is dedicated to discuss: